shorebirdtech/handbook/ceo.md

   evil.”
 * Problems of success -- e.g. some classes of problems only happen when you succeed, so let's deal with them after we’re on a path to succeed.

+Questions?
+Send me an email or ask me on Discord.
+I'll happily add things here.